twbs/bootstrap/docs/components/list-group.md

 group: components
 ---

-List groups are a flexible and powerful component for displaying not only simple lists of elements, but complex ones with custom content.
+List groups are a flexible and powerful component for displaying a series of content.
+List group items can be modified and extended to support just about any content within.
+They can also be used as navigation with the right modifier class.

 ## Contents